 The ABS considers that trend estimates provide a more reliable guide to the underlying direction of the original estimates and are more suitable than either the seasonally adjusted or original estimates for most business decisions and policy advice.

 The current AWE series, based on information obtained from a sample survey of employers, was introduced in August 1981.
 Prior to August 1981 the AWE series was based primarily on information from payroll tax returns.

 Data collection methodology has been improved over time, including survey definitions and sample design.
 Seasonally adjusted estimates were introduced in 1983 and trend estimates were introduced in 1993.

 The AWE survey uses Australian standard classifications to facilitate data comparability across statistical series.
 From the August 2009 issue of the AWE publication, data is presented using the 2006 edition of the Australian and New Zealand Standard Industrial Classification (ANZSIC).
 The 2006 edition of ANZSIC was developed to provide a more contemporary industrial classification system, taking into account issues such as changes in the structure and composition of the economy, changing user demands and compatibility with major international classification standards.

 Industry data from August 2009 is only available on an ANZSIC 2006 basis.
-Published industry series have been backcast and data from August 1994 to May 2009 are available on the ABS website on the basis of both the 2006 edition of ANZSIC and the previous 1993 edition.
+Published industry series were backcast and data from August 1994 to May 2009 are available on the ABS website on the basis of both the 2006 edition and the previous 1993 edition of ANZSIC.